 If I use Optery, will that increase my phone or email spam?

-Part of the reason this is so unlikely is because Optery does not share the email address or phone number you provide with data brokers when opting you out.
-Instead, we generate custom private email addresses and phone numbers that we manage behind the scenes to conceal our customers' actual email address from the data brokers when submitting opt outs, e.g. FirstNameLastName@opterymail.com.
+Part of the reason it is so unlikely that Optery is the source of any increase in phone or email spam is because Optery does not share the email address or phone number you provide with data brokers when opting you out.
+Instead, we generate custom private email addresses and phone numbers that we manage behind the scenes to conceal our customers' actual email addresses and phone numbers from data brokers when submitting opt outs, e.g. FirstNameLastName@opterymail.com.
 You can learn more how this works on our Help Desk articles titled:

 Does Optery share the email address or phone number I provide with the data brokers when opting me out?